-It is a complete package that includes a software program, its documentation and user guide to use the software.
+It is a complete package that includes a software program, its documentation, and a user guide to use the software.

 What is software management and what are the responsibilities of a software manager?

-It is the process of managing the activities like time, cost and quality while developing the software.
-The software manager is engaged with managing the activities like planning project, monitoring the progress, communication among the stakeholders, and managing the risks and resources for the smooth execution of development within the constraints.
+It is the process of managing activities like time, cost, and quality while developing the software.
+The software manager is engaged with managing the activities like planning projects, monitoring the progress, communicating among the stakeholders, and managing the risks and resources for the smooth execution of development within the constraints.

 Mentions some software management tools?

-The tools are used as per the requirement, the few popular and widely used software management tools are Gantt chart, PERT chart, Resource histogram, Critical path analysis, Status reports etc.
+The tools are used as per the requirement, the few popular and widely used software management tools are the Gantt chart, PERT chart, Resource histogram, Critical path analysis, Status reports, etc.

 What do you mean by feasibility study?

 It gauges how beneficial and practical the project development will be for the organization.
-The feasibility study encompasses economic, technical and operational feasibility of the project.
+The feasibility study encompasses the economic, technical, and operational feasibility of the project.

 It provides measures of various aspects of software process and product.
 They are divided into requirement metrics, process metrics, and product metrics.